gavinmcfarland/mole/README.md

 ## Theme

-A theme is a file (or set of files, coming soon) to describe different design decisions, characteristics, traits or tokens.
+A theme is a file used to describe different design decisions, characteristics, traits or tokens.
 Mole is fairly unopinionated about how you use it so you can structure your theme data how you like.
 In fact a theme is completely optional if you prefer.

 _Below is a trivial example of a theme_